Support tickets.

 Set the status and the assignee from the controls above the thread.

-- Open: needs your attention.
+- Open: Needs your attention.

-- Awaiting reply: you have replied and are waiting on the sender.
+- Awaiting reply: You have replied and are waiting on the sender.
 A reply from the sender reopens it.

-- Closed: handled.
+- Closed: Handled.
 A reply reopens it.

 Assign a ticket to yourself or another admin so it is clear who is handling it.